cgeyskens/phd/image-analysis/synapse-counting/docs/development-notes.md

     - dynamic with "Lac-Z-gRNA" vs "candidate-gRNA"
     - also plot lines between data points that originates form the same section
     - add also statistics
-- Add local maxima detection with best parameter to metrics.
+- Add local maxima detection with best parameter to metrics
-- make a full pipeline WITH parameter optimization, this needs to be run on HPC.
+- make a full pipeline WITH parameter optimization, this needs to be run on HPC
 - customizability: go over the pipeline and scripts try to customize it
     - export the intermediate images with the detected synaptic puncta on it for inspection
     - Specified from the nextflow script: the working folders, can you create the folders from nextflow, this way you only need to specify the the folder with the input images